ayoubelmohamedi/blog/_posts/2025-06-15-Impulsion.md

 -> However I would describe it as:
     * Nothingness is the norm.
     * It’s the state in which we were born and how most of our youth was spent.
-Often bounded by bordom
+Often bounded by bordom.

 ### Conditions to reach nothingness state